Here is a list of ten typical Italian breakfast foods and four typical Italian breakfast drinks.

 Italian jams and honey are delicious.
 I fell in love with the chestnut honey which is dark in colour and very more-ish.

-With regards to spreads, take it up a notch and give the local pistachio and almond spreads a try.
-They are truly amazing!
+With regards to spreads, take it up a notch and give the local pistachio spreads a try.
+They are truly scrumptious!

 5. Crostata e Torta (Pies and Cakes)